Questions? Answers.

 -

-Yes, a lot of suffering has happened under the guise of organized religion.
+A lot of suffering has happened under the guise of organized religion.
 War, slavery, human rights violations, genocide, spiritual abuse, child abuse…these are real problems that have been or continue to be perpetuated in the name of the Sacred.
 But we must distinguish between misuse or distortion and the Sacred, itself.
 In this way, we can honor the Sacred without denying what’s been done in its name.

 Many of the largest shifts in society have been chartered by people of faith.
 The Civil Rights Movement was launched in the Black Church, and the idea of the equality of all people came directly from Christian sacred texts.
 The Indian Independence Movement utilized the principles of nonviolence and universal love that come directly from the Hindu sacred texts.
 Indigenous nations have led conservation efforts and modeled stewardship, protecting biodiversity and defending ecosystems from rainforests to waterways.
 And much of the world’s vital infrastructure — charities, orphanages, hospitals, schools, soup kitchens, strong communities — are sustained by religious organizations.